OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 • Non-business use is the problem

-• Is it possible to be 100% tax/VAT compliant in more than one jurisdiction?
+• Is it possible to be 100% tax and VAT compliant in multiple jurisdictions?

 • Wrong choices may have devastating costs

 This means that EU outsiders can choose to use full importation instead of TA if they find it beneficial.
-Some reasons to do so could be due to an establishment of an EU base for the aircraft or the wish for flexibility with free circulation within the EU.
-For the first purpose, a full importation is a must, while a full importation for the latter cause often is triggered by a nice-to-have wish but where the related consequences are often not fully understood.
-Allow us to dig deeper into the impact multiple full importations could have if an aircraft is fully imported in more than one jurisdiction.
+Reasons to do so could be the establishment of an EU base for the aircraft or the wish for flexibility with free circulation within the EU.
+For the first purpose, a full importation is a must.
+Yet, for the latter, a full importation and its subsequent consequences are often not fully understood.
+Let us dig deeper into the impact of an aircraft being fully imported in multiple jurisdictions.

 Is free circulation a blessing or a straitjacket for an EU outsider?